On decoder-only architecture for speech-to-text and large language model integration: Related work

 \subsection{CTC compressor}

-Connectionist Temporal Classification (CTC) Compressor \cite{gaido2021ctc} was proposed to reduce the sequence length via removing the redundant information in the features.
+Connectionist Temporal Classification (CTC) compressor \cite{gaido2021ctc} was proposed to reduce the sequence length via removing the redundant information in the features.
 It was applied in speech translation task and was shown to yield better memory consumption and performance.
-The method adds a linear CTC branch in a middle layer of the encoder.
-The hidden reprsentations of the CTC branch is then compressed according to the distributions of the CTC posteriors and later passed to the succeeding layers.
+The method adds a linear CTC branch in a middle layer of the encoder which is jointly optimized with the main cross-entropy criteria .
+The hidden representations of the CTC branch are then compressed according to the distributions of the CTC posteriors and are passed to the succeeding layers.
 The author investigated a few variations within this method of sequence length compression.
-They found that averaging the consecutive hidden activations (corresponding to consecutive CTC predictions belonging to the same class) gives the best performance.
+They found that averaging the consecutive hidden representations (corresponding to consecutive CTC predictions belonging to the same class) gives the best performance.